FG no longer fixing petrol price – Sylva

 Sylva said it was unfortunate that people were blaming government, noting that the deregulation of the sector was imperative for the economy.

-He said that it was also a consensus among stakeholders for such strong policy direction.
+He said it was also a consensus among stakeholders for such strong policy direction.

 According to him, the well-being of Nigeria remains paramount to government.